Chimney (locomotive): Spark arrestors

 Early spark arrestors were simply iron wire screens installed within the stack.
 However, the screen reduced the rate at which smoke and steam could escape from the boiler.
 As well, embers caught by the screen further reduced available space for the passage of steam, and smoke and heat generated by the burning embers rapidly melted the wire screen.
 Chimney top diameters were enlarged to increase screen surface area and reduce smoke velocity through the screen so that embers could fall away from the screen into collection hoppers.
 In response to an 1857 patent infringement claim, Baldwin Locomotive Works compiled a diagram illustrating 57 different spark arresting chimney designs.

 The most popular design was a bonnet chimney.
 The bonnet was a funnel-shaped sheet metal cone fitted over a conventional cylindrical chimney.
 The lower, small-diameter portion of the cone served as a collection hopper for falling embers.
 The upper portion of the cone concealed an inner cone at the top of the cylindrical chimney, which deflected escaping steam, smoke and embers outward against the inner walls of the outer cone.
 The heavier embers were expected to fall into the hopper below, while the lighter steam and smoke passed upward through a wire screen over the upper, large-diameter end of the outer cone.
 Deflection of the embers typically limited the life of the screen to three or four weeks.
 Some of those chimneys included provision for dropping collected embers into a portion of the smokebox called the subtreasury.
 Sophisticated designs, such as the Radley & Hunter, incorporated various centrifugal separation baffles into the bonnet.
 As coal replaced wood fuel, the bonnet was reduced into a simple diamond chimney, housing the inner deflecting cone, with or without the upper wire screen, but without any collection hopper.

 Aesthetics

 The bonnet chimney became one of the most distinctive features 19th-century American locomotives.
 That, along with a large rectangular oil headlamp, gave them an air of grandeur.
-Many designers or railway companies had their own distinctive style, such as the William Adams' "Stovepipe" chimney on the 19th century London and South Western Railway, or the copper-capped chimneys on the Great Western Railway.
+Many designers or railway companies had their own distinctive style, such as the William Adams's "Stovepipe" chimney on the 19th century London and South Western Railway, or the copper-capped chimneys on the Great Western Railway.

 As locomotive boilers grew larger, the space available for chimneys was reduced, because they still had to fit within the same loading gauge.
 That reduced the effectiveness of the chimney in keeping the exhaust gases away from the driver's line of sight and, as a result, locomotives had to be fitted with devices such as smoke deflectors.